-If you’re looking for a cake that is super moist, super decadent and super vegan with a generous amount of frosting – this is it.
-We’re not about delicate slices with perfect piped buttercream here.
+If you’re looking for a cake that is super moist, super decadent and super vegan (and the super awesome excuse to use extra frosting!) – this is it.
+We’re not about delicate slices with perfect piped buttercream with this recipe.
 Layer it on.
-Don’t fuss over the details.
-There’s no going back.
+Don’t fuss over the details – let’s keep it easy.
 Let’s just get chocolate cake in our mouths.

 - Pre-heat oven to 350 degrees.
 Spray two 8-inch cake pans with cooking spray and gently dust with cocoa powder.